tla/AoC2022/README.md

 * Day 5: drowning in state manipulation using immutable objects.
 DROWNING.
 Also, banging my head against lazy-eval lists
 * Day 6: a proper holiday after day 5.
 Tried out exception handling, for giggles
 * Day 7: Holiday over!!
 The `clojure.zip` library has a pretty large learning curve ("next" is the same as "down" when you are starting?
 They could have mentioned that? *sigh*)
+* Day 8: Straightforward grids.
+I would really like a way to refactor / simplify the collection of a bunch of derived values from a data structure I have to pass to multiple functions.

 ## If you want